 Nutrition Refined is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites — at no extra cost to you.
 Thank you for your support!

-Into a high-speed food processor, add the dates and 2 Tbsp. cacao/acai powder and process the ingredients into a very smooth paste.
+- Into a high-speed food processor, add the dates and 2 Tbsp.
+(14 g) cacao powder or 2 Tbsp.
+(12 g) acai powder and process the ingredients into a very smooth paste.
 You might need to use a spatula to scrape the mixture down as you blend.

-Add 1 Tbsp. of cacao powder/coconut/melted dark chocolate into a small bowl and coat the truffles evenly.
+- Add 1 Tbsp.
+(7 g) of cacao powder/coconut/melted dark chocolate into a small bowl and coat the truffles evenly.
 Place the finished truffles on parchment lined baking sheet.

-Store leftover truffles in an airtight container in the refrigerator for up to a week.
+- Store leftover truffles in an airtight container in the refrigerator for up to 1 week.
 For longer term storage, freeze in an airtight container for 1-2 months.